Events Postponed – Continuing Worship & Community in New Ways.

-In the opening of our programme, published so recently, Rev Richard Frazer noted that, compared to the immensity of “Deep Time”, a phrase coined by Geologist James Hutton, 400 years is the mere blinking of an eye.
+In the opening of our programme, published in January 2020, Rev Richard Frazer noted that, compared to the immensity of “Deep Time”, a phrase coined by Geologist James Hutton, 400 years is the mere blinking of an eye.

-Whilst many of our events will not now take place, we hope to use this time to reach out in new and creative ways to continue the fellowship and community of our congregations, community and friends wherever we all are in the world.
+Whilst many of our events will not now take place this year, we hope to use this time to reach out in new and creative ways to continue the fellowship and community of our congregations, community and friends wherever we all are in the world.

 We would love to hear from you – see below and find us on social media.

-As Greyfriars 400th year does not technically start until Christmas Day 2020, we are hopeful we can still celebrate this in time to come.
-The brochure will remain online to browse to see what we hope to achieve, and will be replaced in due course as plans are updated.
+As Greyfriars 400th anniversary is on Christmas Day 2020, we are hopeful we will still be able to mark this special occasion, in some appropriate way.
+The January 2020 brochure will remain online to browse, to see what we hope to achieve, and we hope to bring many of these or similar events in due course when it is safe to do so.

 We hope to reschedule many of these events we describe in this brochure, at a time it is safe to welcome everyone once more.

 “Compared to the immensity of ‘Deep Time’, a phrase coined by the Geologist James Hutton, one of the many Enlightenment figures associated with Greyfriars Kirk, 400 years is the mere blinking of an eye.
 That being said, these last 400 years have seen the world transformed more radically than any period during human history….”